 Using KT Tape for Treating Achilles Tendonitis

-This is a step-by-step outline of how to use Kinesio tape, or KT tape, to treat the effects of tendinopathy.
-Doing this properly will decrease swelling, provide support and decrease the level of pain in the affected leg.
+It is a step-by-step outline of how to use Kinesio tape, or KT tape, to treat the effects of tendinopathy.
+Doing this will decrease swelling, provide support and decrease the level of pain in the affected leg.

 - Lie face down with your affected leg pointed downward, stretching your foot to a comfortable level.